Homepage of the site 'What to do with your life?'

 Why only now?

-One can ask why Antiquity practiced science without leading to the modern scientific method?
-One can also ask why two millennia of political practice, and its many revisions in the 18th and 19th centuries, did not lead to the modern political method?
-Finally, one can ask why the discovery of the modern scientific method, then the mathematical formalism associated with it at the end of the 19th century, did not lead to the discovery or formalization of the modern political method before the 21st century?
-Because on the one hand, neither of these two methods is intuitive, and on the other hand, the modern political method is not simply the entry of politics into the field of the modern scientific method, as modern medicine has done.
+One may wonder why antiquity practiced science without leading to the modern scientific method?
+One may also ask why two millennia of political practice, and its many revision attempts during the 18th and 19th centuries, did not lead to the modern political method?
+Finally, one may ask why the discovery of the modern scientific method, followed by the associated mathematical formalism at the end of the 19th century, did not lead to the discovery or formalization of the modern political method before the 21st century?
+Because, on one hand, neither of these two methods is intuitive, and on the other hand, the modern political method is not simply the entry of politics into the field of the modern scientific method, as modern medicine was.

-Continue to the question 'What social organization would allow us to live in harmony?'
+Continue to the question 'What social organization would allow living in harmony?'.

-Read the second part of the book From Capital to Reason, which presents, in more detail, a method of implementation of the modern political method.
+Consult the second part of the book From Capital to Reason, which presents, in more detail, a method of implementing the modern political method.

-Read (or listen, since it is available on litteratureaudio.com) Paris by Émile Zola, particularly Book 2, chapters 4 and 5, to understand that the problem of social injustice was already at the end of the 19th century posed in terms practically identical to those of today, with at the center a relationship to the truth of facts, and therefore a challenge to science, which is problematic.
+Read (or listen, as available on litteratureaudio.com) Paris by Émile Zola, especially Book 2, chapters 4 and 5, to understand that the problem of social injustice arose at the end of the 19th century in terms practically identical to those of today, with at its core a relationship to the truth of facts, and thus a challenge to science, which poses a problem.

 New comment